looeee/modular-three-falling-cube-gsap/README.md

-ModularThree Demo - Spinning Cube
+ModularThree Demo - Falling Cube with GSAP
 ========

 ### Demo of [ModularTHREE] in action, using [ModularTHREE Boilerplate].